Best Sites for Online Therapy for Teens

 - Self-esteem and identity concerns

-There are many reasons to recommend online counseling for your teenager as opposed to conventional counseling.
+There are many reasons to recommend online therapy for your teenager as opposed to conventional therapy.

 - Teenagers feel more confident in the digital world.
 Most teens enjoy having online conversations.
 Therefore, computer therapy can feel a lot more convenient than face-to-face therapy.

-- Online counseling is more beneficial and time-saving.
+- Online therapy is more beneficial and time-saving.
 For teenagers residing in remote areas or those without transportation, online appointments may provide better access.

 - There are less shame and blame.
 Some teenagers are reluctant to meet a therapist and maybe worried their parents may figure out they are in therapy.
 Virtual consultation can reduce many problems.